cyber-solutions-centre/intro-to-programming/README.md

 Computers work with data.
 In the previous activity, without the data `"Hello, World!"` we would have had nothing to print and our program would have been useless.

-For a computer to work with data nit needs to know what type of data it is dealing with.
+For a computer to work with data it needs to know what type of data it is dealing with.
 Data will need to be handled in different ways depending on whether it is **numberic**, **alphanumeric**, or **logical**.

 ### Numeric types